Technology-enhanced Learning

 • Web links

-Staff and students require an active QMU IT account; detailed information about account setup and maintenance can be found earlier in this manual (Access to IT accounts and electronic resources).
+For partners who do use Canvas, please note that staff and students will require an active QMU IT account; detailed information about account setup and maintenance can be found earlier in this manual (Access to IT accounts and electronic resources).

 If there is a problem with access your first port of call is to contact the Collaborations Administration team to check that the individual is correctly registered.

 Note that once the sites are set up partners will need to run them and keep them up to date.
-The decision about whether to use the Hub depends on the amount of time that the partner can commit to both training and on-going maintenance.
+This means that partners must commit to both training and on-going maintenance.

 Online Marking – Turnitin: GradeMark

-To facilitate online marking at QMU, we have integrated Turnitin GradeMark as part of our Hub experience.
+To facilitate online marking at QMU, we have integrated Turnitin GradeMark to our VLE.
 This addition enables students to submit an electronic file for the marking, feedback and moderation to be completed by first the partner and then QMU Academic staff (and external examiners).
-The whole process is managed within the Hub.
+The whole process is managed within Canvas.

 Using GradeMark helps to speed up the moderation process and avoids sending hard copies of assignments from one marker to another.
 It can also help to make it clearer why marks were awarded and can guide markers to provide more useful and specific feedback to students.

-QMU’s Collaborations Administration team will add submission drop boxes and a plagiarism checker tool to each of the Hub module areas.
+QMU’s Collaborations Administration team will add submission drop boxes and a plagiarism checker tool to each module area.
 QMU’s Collaborations Administration team requires partners to provide deadline time and dates for planned assessments at the beginning of each academic year

 Resources and guides for using GradeMark